 Streamlining is an opportunity to ensure the City deploys resources in a targeted and intentional way.
 San Francisco's 152 boards, commissions, and advisory bodies require significant staff time and resources to administer.
-In FY24 alone, City staff supported 1,560 public meetings.
+In Fiscal Year 2024 alone, City staff supported 1,560 meetings of these bodies.
 Departments often present the same information repeatedly across multiple commissions, diverting time from other work.
-Persistent vacancies are another challenge, with nearly 1,500 seats for appointing authorities to keep filled.
-Some positions require highly specific qualifications, making it difficult to recruit eligible candidates.
+Persistent vacancies are another challenge, with nearly 1,200 seats that appointing authorities must keep filled.
+Some seats require highly specific qualifications, making it difficult to recruit eligible candidates.
 This means the City is spending resources administering a system that can be duplicative and lacking investment.
-The Task Force's recommendations target the City's resources to a fewer number of bodies, ensuring that remaining bodies are robust forums for public input, with greater investment from City staff, elected officials, and San Francisco residents.
+The Task Force's recommendations target the City's resources to fewer bodies, ensuring that remaining bodies are robust forums for public input, with greater investment from City staff, elected officials, and San Francisco residents.